-10 National Academy of Sciences (2017) emphasizes the importance of modularity of the modeling effort to ensure natural points of entry for multi-disciplinary collaborations providing crucial inputs into the core model.
+&lt;sup>9 National Academy of Sciences (2017) emphasizes the importance of modularity of the modeling effort to ensure natural points of entry for multi-disciplinary collaborations providing crucial inputs into the core model.

-related approach in Summers and Zeckhauser (2008), who employ a simple three-period model-sans Epstein-Zin preferences-to isolate the most important features of clearing up uncertainty over time.
+economists, who employ such trees in many financial-economic modeling applications (see Cox, Ross and Rubinstein (1979) for an early example).
+We build on a related approach in Summers and Zeckhauser (2008), who employ a simple three-period model-sans Epstein-Zin preferences-to isolate some key features of clearing up uncertainty over time.

-While striving for simplicity in itself is an important goal, Figure I shows the profound implications of employing Epstein-Zin preferences: CRRA and Epstein-Zin preferences result in wildly divergent optimal CO2 price pathways for different levels of risk calibration.11
+While striving for simplicity in itself is an important goal, Figure I shows the profound implications of employing Epstein-Zin preferences: CRRA and Epstein-Zin preferences result in wildly divergent optimal $CO_2$ price pathways for different levels of risk calibration.

-Figure I-Using Epstein-Zin utility functions results in increasing optimal 2015 CO2 prices, in 2015 US\$, with increasing risk aversion, translated into the implied equity risk premium using Weil (1989)'s conversion, while holding implied market interest rates stable at 3.11%
+Figure I-Using Epstein-Zin utility functions results in increasing optimal 2015 CO2 prices, in 2015 US\$, with increasing risk aversion, translated into the implied equity risk premium using Weil's (1989) conversion, while holding implied market interest rates stable at 3.11%